 Because 1 lacks anti-proliferative activity, further research should be focused on substituent families that have greater structural similarity to the ISs previously determined, via research, to exhibit great activity.

 Molnar, Cari E., "Synthesis, Characterization and Anti-Proliferative Activity of an Imidazolium Salt and its Silver Carbene Complex: Utilization of Picolyl and Quinolylmethyl Substituents" (2015).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 117.